Advanced Audience Targeting is currently in beta. Apply on the Optimizely beta signup page or contact your Customer Success Manager.

 You may need to upgrade your SDK to the latest version in order to use advanced audience targeting.
 Refer to the SDK compatabililty matrix to view the newest version available for your SDK.

 The first step is to install and initialize the Optimizely Feature Experimentation SDK in your application.
-When initializing the SDK, you should enable ODP audience segmentation.
+When initializing the SDK, you should enable the Optimizely Data Platform (ODP) audience segmentation.
 See the Customize configuration section for information on

 ODPManager customization options.